 Want to learn more?
 Request a demo with Fond to see how we can build your employee recognition program.

 Erin Nelson is a Digital Marketing Manager at Fond with over six years of B2B SaaS marketing experience.
-Erin has authored dozens of articles on employee rewards and recognition and frequently researches new trends in R&R. In her spare time, you can find her playing music, reading about socioeconomic and gender-based politics, and listening to true crime podcasts.
+Erin has authored dozens of articles on employee rewards and recognition and frequently researches new trends in R&R. In their spare time, you can find them playing music, reading about socioeconomic and gender-based politics, and listening to true crime podcasts.